Cash Rental Rates for Iowa 2014 Survey

-The cash rental rate information presented in this publication is the result of a survey of farmers, landowners, lenders, real estate brokers, and professional farm managers.
+The cash rental rate information presented in this publication is the result of a survey of farmers, landowners, agricultural lenders, and professional farm managers.
 They supplied information based on their best judgments about typical cash rental rates for high, medium, and low quality cropland in their counties, as well as for land devoted to production of hay, oats, and pasture.
 Information about rents for individual farms was not collected.
-The rental rates summarized in this bulletin do not reflect the value of any buildings or storage structures, manure application contracts, or seed production contracts.
+The rental rates summarized in this bulletin do not includethe value of any buildings or storage structures, manure application contracts, or seed production contracts.

 The cooperation and assistance of the landowners, farmers, and agribusiness people who responded to this survey are greatly appreciated.
-The distribution of the 1,703 responses was 50percent from farmers, 27percent from landowners, 13percent from professional farm managers, 8percent from agricultural lenders, and 2percent from other professions.
+The distribution ofthe 1,674 responses was 50 percent from farmers, 25percent from landowners, 15 percent from agriculturallenders, 7 percent from professional farm managers,and 3 percent from other professions.

 - Small size or unusual shape of fields